QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    \mu_0^{-1} \Pi' \Pi = (\mu_{01} \Pi_1^{-1} \Pi_2^{-1 \prime}
          + \mu_{02} \Pi_2^{-1} \Pi_2^{-1 \prime})^{-1}

-**Dynamic Analogue:**
+**Dynamic Analogue:**.

-We now describe how to extend mongrel aggregation to a dynamic setting
+We now describe how to extend mongrel aggregation to a dynamic setting.

 The key comparison is